Plaquette Models, Cellular Automata, and Measurement-induced Criticality: Conclusion and discussion

 Thirdly, our model offers a new theoretical framework for understanding the MIPT in hybrid Clifford circuits.
 Generalizing our approach to more complex classical spin models could deepen our understanding of the MIPT in Haar random circuits, which is currently only comprehended in specific limits or at a mean-field level~\cite{skinner2019measurement,PhysRevB.101.104302,Bao_2020}.

-Fourthly, it is known that the Newman-Moore model with three-body interaction does not have a thermal phase transition but does exhibit some glassy dynamics at finite temperature~\cite{PhysRevE.60.5068}.
-We expect that substituting the three-body interaction terms with single-site terms would suppress the glassy behavior at finite temperature.
-Therefore it would be interesting to explore the finite temperature physics of the models discussed in this paper and explore the potential glass phase transitions in them.
+Fourthly, it is known that the Newman-Moore model with three-body interaction or, more generically, the plaquette models do not have a thermal phase transition but do exhibit interesting glassy dynamics at finite temperature~\cite{PhysRevE.60.5068, PhysRevE.62.7670,jack2005caging,JuanPGarrahan_2002,yamaguchi2010static,physchem_040808_090405}.
+Substitute the multi-body interaction terms with single-site terms would suppress the glassy behavior at finite temperatures.
+Therefore, it would be interesting to explore the finite temperature physics of the models discussed in this paper and their potential glass phase transitions.

 Lastly, our model bears some resemblance to the XOR-SAT problem, where two transitions have been identified by varying the number of random non-local constraints~\cite{doi:10.1126/science.264.5163.1297, mezard2003two}.
 Our model appears to be a local version of XOR-SAT, and exploring the connections between these two models could be interesting.